 Certificate II in Engineering provides students with the practical skills and theoretical knowledge to undertake an apprenticeship in the engineering trades.

-Units 1 and 2 cover areas in basic machine processing, fabrication techniques, occupational health and safety principles, using power tools and using computers for engineering related work activities.
+This course covers areas in basic machine processing, fabrication techniques, occupational health and safety principles, using power tools and using computers for engineering related work activities.